agarci1994/Rebellion/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Though this is a personal project and contributions.

+You need create .env for client:
+REACT_APP_URL

+You need create .env for server:
+PORT
+CLOUD_NAME
+API_KEY
+API_SECRET

-Fork the Project
+1. Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## Thanks! 💖